Church invites public to fundraiser to restore building

 Epworth's original building needs some costly repairs including a new roof, at a cost of approximately $75,000 at the event.
 In addition to games, music, homemade desserts, and the crowning of a King and Queen, the event will include a silent auction of Valentine's Day gifts donated by Churchill Vineyards, Doreen's Desert Rose Florist, Ambience Day Spa, several local restaurants, and more.

-The church building at 280 East Stillwater Avenue was lost in a fire in 1928.
+The church building at 280 E. Stillwater Ave., was lost in a fire in 1928.
 The existing church was built to replace that one in 1932 and a new sanctuary was added in 1955.

 Over its 112 years, the members of Epworth UMC have been instrumental in building this community, staffing its schools and hospitals, supporting our military, and providing critical assistance in times of crisis.